Welcome to the Rotary Club of Glenferrie

 Club meetings

-Glenferrie Rotary is a friendly club that meets every Tuesday, except the first Tuesday of the month, at:
+Glenferrie Rotary is a friendly club that meets on the second, fourth and fifth Tuesday evening of the month, at:

 Kooyong Lawn Tennis Club